 - 1/4 cup sliced almonds

-- Prepare the strawberries: Place a rack in the center of the oven and preheat oven to 375 degrees F. Line a rimmed baking sheet with parchment paper or foil.
+- Roast the strawberries: Place a rack in the center of the oven and preheat oven to 375 degrees F. Line a rimmed baking sheet with parchment paper or foil.
 (Be sure to use a rimmed baking sheet to catch any strawberry juices.)
-In a medium bowl, whisk together honey, olive oil, and salt until well combined.
-Add strawberries to bowl, then gently toss to coat.
+Place the strawberries in a medium bowl, then drizzle with the honey, olive oil, and salt.
+With a large spoon, gently stir until the strawberries are evenly coated.
 Arrange strawberries in a single layer on the prepared baking sheet.
 Roast for 20-25 minutes, watching carefully towards the end—the juices will thicken and darken, but should not scorch.
 Gently scrape the berries and juice into a small bowl while still warm.
 Set aside.

-- Prepare the cake: Center a rack in the oven and preheat the oven to 350 degrees F. Butter a 8-inch cast-iron skillet, other heavy oven-proof skillet, a 8-inch cake round cake pan, or a 9-inch pie dish.
+- Prepare the cake: Center a rack in the oven and preheat the oven to 350 degrees F. Butter an 8-inch cast-iron skillet, other heavy oven-proof skillet, an 8-inch cake round cake pan, or a 9-inch pie dish.
 (If using pie dish, check baking time a few minutes ahead.)

 - Bake the cake for 22 to 25 minutes, or until it is golden and lightly crisp on the outside, but the inside is still moist.
 Remove the pan from the oven and let cool for 5 minutes, then run a knife around the sides of the cake to loosen it.
+Scatter the remaining strawberries over the top.
 Let cool completely before slicing.
-Serve topped with remaining roasted strawberries.

 Join today and start saving your favorite recipes